NBISweden/development-guidelines/README.md

 branch to GitHub one last time before the actual review.

-3. The author creates a "pull request" for the branch by switching to the branch on the GitHub web pages and clicking the button labelled “New pull request”.
+3. The author creates a "pull request" for the branch by switching to the branch on the GitHub web pages and clicking the button labelled "New pull request".

 4. The author finds one or several reviewers for the pull request and assigns them to it.
 A reviewer may be found